What is in this leaflet

 Things you must not do

-If you stop taking Lamotrigine GH tablets suddenly your epilepsy may come back or become worse.
+If you stop taking Lamotrigine GH suddenly your epilepsy may come back or become worse.
 This is known as “rebound seizures”.

-If you are unsure whether you should stop taking Lamotrigine GH tablets talk to your doctor or pharmacist.
+If you are unsure whether you should stop taking Lamotrigine GH talk to your doctor or pharmacist.

 Do not give this medicine to anyone else, even if their symptoms seem similar to yours.